This post was updated August 23rd, 2023.

-You could also tweak the settings so that those reports (calls by campaign/ad/keyword/landing page) only show qualified leads versus all leads (both qualified and unqualified).
+For instance, you can tweak the reporting settings (calls by campaign/ad/keyword/landing page) to only show qualified leads versus all leads (both qualified and unqualified).

-Furthermore, if you choose to add a sales value to each call lead, you can get granular and generate reports to answer questions such as: which campaign/ad/keyword/landing page drove the most sales for the business?
+Furthermore, if you choose to add a sales value or quote value to each call lead, you can get granular and generate reports to answer questions such as “Which campaign/ad/keyword/landing page drove the most sales for the business?”